 The interior design program at Western Michigan University is a professional program.
 Many interior design courses are in a laboratory or studio format and are very labor intensive.
-They each require between 3 - 7 hours of weekly in-class time, plus a minimum of twice that (6 - 14 hours) outside of class time per week.
+They each require between three and seven hours of weekly in-class time, plus a minimum of twice that or six to fourteen hours outside of class time per week.

 - What else should I expect in this program?

 As explained above, interior design is a time intensive major.
-Current full time students report having very limited time for work and social/extra- curricular activities.
+Current full time students report having very limited time for work and social or extracurricular activities.
 They do develop close relationships with other students in the program.

 Also, students must budget resources for tools and supplies in addition to textbooks.
 This can be costly.
 Students should understand that they are making an investment in their future careers as well as their success as students.

 - Will I need a computer?